Twelver Shi'ism: Ziyarat and Tawassul

+Imam Reza Shrine in Mashhad, Iran, is the third holiest site in Twelver Shia Islam after Mecca, Medina and Jerusalem.
+It receives nearly 30 million pilgrims annually and is the most visited site in Islam.
+As one of the holiest sites in Shia Islam, it contains the burial place of Reza, the eighth Imam who is also part of the chain of mystical authority in Sunni Sufism.
+The vast complex is the world's largest mosque after Masjid al-Haram in Mecca and the Prophet's Mosque in Medina.

-Ziyarah (literally: visit) is a religious practice that means to attend before religious leaders or their graves in order to express and indicate reverence/love and acquire spiritual blessings.
+Ziyarah (pilgrimage) is a religious practice that means to attend before religious leaders or their graves in order to express and indicate reverence/love and acquire spiritual blessings.
 The visitation of the imams is recommended even by Imams themselves and Shia scholars and jurists from an early period of Shia history.
 The most popular destinations for Shi'a pilgrims include Najaf and Karbala in Iraq, Qom and Mashhad in Iran, and Sayyidah Zaynab Mosque in Syria.

-According to Shi'is, the imams are revered because they had received inspiration and a degree of revelation from Allah.
+According to Shia Muslims, the imams are revered because they had received inspiration and a degree of revelation from Allah.
 Tawassul is an Arabic word originated from wa-sa-la- wasilat (Arabic: وسيلة-وسل).
 The wasilah is a means by which a person, goal or objective is approached, attained or achieved.

-For Shi'is: to take advantage of factors to attain the goals is natural but these factors should not be taken as independent from God and should have been established in the Quran and hadith.
-This means can be anything which causes drawing proximity to God such as prayer, almsgiving.
+For Shia Muslims: to take advantage of factors to attain the goals is natural but these factors should not be taken as independent from God and should have been established in the Quran and hadith.
+This means can be anything which causes drawing proximity to God such as prayer and almsgiving.